kj/lucid-shopify-cache/README.md

     shop.attributes

-For the next hour, the shop data will be cached.
+For the next hour, the data will be cached.
 To return fresh data:

     shop.attributes!

+### TTL

+The default cache TTL is 3600, but this can be changed by setting the environment variable ‘LUCID_SHOPIFY_CACHE_TTL’.

+### Manually clearing the cache

+You might want to set the cache to a high value and clear it only when shop data actually changes.
+In this case, set up a ‘shop/update’ webhook which calls:

+    shop.clear

+The next time `#attributes` is called, it will pull fresh data.

+Note that this optimization is completely optional.